bartificer/programming-by-stealth/docs/pbs46.md

 // there are 3 synonyms for 'booger'
 ```

-With ES6 we can re-write the prototype definition using the `class` keyword instead:
+With ES6 we can rewrite the prototype definition using the `class` keyword instead:

 ```javascript
 /**